-This gives us a way to pick uniformly at random from any such family of trees; we simply generate a conditional Galton-Watson tree, which can be done in linear expected time~\cite{devroye2012simul}.
+This gives us a way to pick uniformly at random from any such family of trees; we simply generate a conditional Galton--Watson tree, which can be done in linear expected time~\noblueboxes\cite{devroye2012simul}.
 We will derive a root-estimation strategy for each of the aforementioned families of trees as special cases of our main result.

 Our mission can be formalized as follows.
-Let a conditional Galton-Watson tree with $n$ nodes be given and suppose the directions of the edges are erased, i.e., we are shown only the free-tree structure $F_n$.
-The goal is to develop a strategy that determines the node with the highest likelihood to have been the root of the original Galton-Watson tree.
+Let a conditional Galton--Watson tree with $n$ nodes be given and suppose the directions of the edges are erased, i.e., we are shown only the free-tree structure $F_n$.
+The goal is to develop a strategy that determines the node with the highest likelihood to have been the root of the original Galton--Watson tree.
 We would also like to know the probability that we are correct.

 \newcount\binaryfour \binaryfour=\figcount \advance\figcount by 1 \boldlabel A concrete example.
 It is instructive to work through a small toy example using a na\"\i ve counting method.
 Suppose the offspring distribution is